Singapore Personal Income Tax 2026: Rates, Reliefs, Filing

 3. Missing the filing deadline The late filing penalty is typically S$200 for a first offence, rising to S$1,000 for repeat offences, plus potential late payment interest.
 IRAS can also issue estimated assessments if you miss the deadline and these can significantly overstate your actual liability.

-4. Misclassifying the NSman relief tier As noted above, key appointment holders have a higher relief amount.
-Claiming the standard S$1,500 when S$3,000 or S$3,500 applies is a direct loss of tax savings.
+4. Misclassifying the NSman relief tier As noted above, the correct tiers are: general NSmen S$3,000 / S$1,500 (performed / did not); key appointment holders S$5,000 / S$3,500.
+Claiming the old lower amounts (S$1,500 / S$3,000) when a higher tier applies is a direct loss of tax savings.

 6. Ignoring overseas income that was remitted to Singapore If you transferred foreign-sourced income into a Singapore bank account in 2025, it may be taxable.
 There are exemptions for individuals, but they apply only to specific income types and are not blanket.
 If in doubt, consult a tax professional or check the IRAS individual income tax guide.